 How to Add Twitch Chat to OBS

-Step 1: Pick a Chat Widget
+Pick a Chat Widget

-Personally, I use KapChat as I like the ability to change the chat window size in OBS without having to return to the website, and that it can be customized using CSS in the future.
+Personally, I use KapChat because I like the ability to change the chat window size in OBS without returning to the website.
+Moreover, it can be customized using CSS in the future.